jqnatividad/qsv/README.md

 This will allow Excel on Windows to properly recognize the CSV file as UTF-8 encoded.

-Note that this problem does not occur on Excel on macOS, as macOS uses UTF-8 as its default encoding.
+Note that this is not a problem with Excel on macOS, as macOS (like most other *nixes) uses UTF-8 as its default encoding.

+Nor is it a problem with qsv output files produced on other operating systems, as Excel on Windows can properly recognize UTF-8 encoded CSV files.

 ## Interpreters
 For complex data-wrangling tasks, you can use Luau and Python scripts.